FAQS - Paving Stones

 How do I clean my pavers?

-For additional information, here is the link to the ICPI Tech Spec on cleaning pavers: Tech Spec #2 (Construction of Interlocking Concrete Pavements).
+For additional information, here is the link to the ICPI Tech Spec on cleaning pavers: Tech Spec #5 (Cleaning, Sealing and Joint Sand Stabilization of Interlocking Concrete Pavement).
 Click Here

 Can I lay pavers over my existing asphalt or concrete?